-Workers’ compensation allows people who have been injured while working to recover financial damages while they recover.
-However, many people find the process of claiming their workers’ compensation from their employer confusing, tedious, or even intimidating.
+Workers’ compensation allows people who have been injured while working to secure financial damages while they recover.
+However, many people find the process of claiming workers’ compensation from their employer confusing, tedious, or even intimidating.
 If you or a loved one was injured or developed an illness because of your working conditions, you may have grounds to demand compensation for your medical expenses and income loss.

-At Dismuke Law, we offer legal representation to workers in Tampa and surrounding cities in Florida.
+At Dismuke Law, we offer legal representation to workers in Tampa and the surrounding cities in Florida.
 We can assign a Tampa workers’ compensation lawyer to your case and have them guide you through the claims process.
 If necessary, we can also prepare your case for trial or handle denial notices on your claim.
 The first consultation is free when you call.

 Workers’ Compensation Can Help You Recover Financial Damages